philliparaujo/roadblocks/README.md

    * `Board.Builder`: A Builder pattern that constructs boards.
 * `PathFinder`: A class that finds the shortest path between two points, if any, respecting all walls.
+* `SquareBoard`: A class that visually draws the game board with Square objects
+   * `Square`: A class that represents one tile or wall of the visual game board

 ## Running Tests